NamanSingh02/Plant-Disease-Recognition-System/README.md

 The intended audience for the system may include:

-1) Farmers and Agricultural Professionals: Those involved in agriculture who need to identify and manage diseases affecting their crops.
+1)Farmers and Agricultural Professionals: Those involved in agriculture who need to identify and manage diseases affecting their crops.

 2)Gardeners and Horticulturists: Individuals interested in maintaining the health of their plants, flowers, or gardens.